Sample Poultry Farming Business Plan Template

 First, you might have noticed that most poultry farms you know are not near residential apartments.

 Note that I mentioned the “major” poultry farm above.
-You could, of course, have your poultry’s pen (house) at your backyard, especially if you have a large backyard and you’re starting with just a few birds.
+You could, of course, have your poultry’s pen (house) in your backyard, especially if you have a large backyard and you’re starting with just a few birds.

 However, that can only work with a few tens of birds.